Guides

 Architecture

-The system has two independent timers, staggered one hour apart:
+The system has two independent timers, staggered three hours apart:

 ComponentRuns atWhat it does

-Forgejo Actions workflow04:00 UTCUpdates flake.lock, builds all hosts before and after, opens a PR with diffs
+Forgejo Actions workflow02:00 UTCRuns the diff script, updates flake.lock, opens a PR with per-host diffs

 NixOS auto-upgrade timer05:00 (host-local)Fetches main, builds own configuration, runs nixos-rebuild switch